hibukki/webfetch2/README.md

 The built-in WebFetch tool has limitations::

 > Fetches content from a specified URL and processes it using an AI model

 > Results may be summarized if the content is very large

 And recommends using another tool if possible:

-> IMPORTANT: If an MCP-provided web fetch tool is available, prefer using
-> that tool instead of this one, as it may have fewer restrictions.
-All
+> IMPORTANT: If an MCP-provided web fetch tool is available, prefer using that tool instead of this one, as it may have fewer restrictions.
-> MCP-provided tools start with "mcp\_\_".

 The quotes are from the original tool's description (got them from asking claude-code, ask your own claude-code to verify!)